MCDC BOARD OF DIRECTORS

 Awards and recognition include Bethune-Cookman College (University) Breaking the Glass Ceiling Award, Centennial Luminary Award - The Bethune-Cookman College Bronze Statue Project, Distinguished Alumni of Bethune-Cookman College (University), Branch President of the Year for the Florida State Conference NAACP, and the Outstanding Community Leadership Award to name a few.
 Cynthia was also recognized in April 2011 as one of the top 30 Power People listed in the April addition of the Floridian View magazine.
 She has one adult daughter, Keona Slater-Barnwell and son-n-law, Sean.

 Gina M. Stafford is a native Floridian.
 She attended Volusia County Schools then completed her Associate of Arts Degree at Daytona Beach Community College.
 She continued to earn a Bachelor of Arts Degree in Psychology from the University of Central Florida and a Master of Arts Degree in Counseling from Webster University.

-Gina has been employed with Daytona Beach Community College/Daytona State College for 26 years, where she is currently the Associate Director of Academic Services, serving as a grant project director.
-Her community involvement includes serving as the Co-Chair of the Program and “Dream It Be It”, Committees of Soroptimist International of the Greater Daytona Beach Area, former Scholarship Chair for the Martin Luther King, Jr. Celebration for Florida, Committee and member of the Midtown Community Development Corporation board.
+Gina has been employed with Daytona Beach Community College/Daytona State College for 27 years, where she is currently the Associate Director of Academic Services, serving as a grant project director.